epilimic/ProMod/README.txt

 - Tank LOS delay reduced from 2 seconds to 1.
 - Tank rage meter reduced from 20 seconds to 18.
 - Added Connect Announce (You can customize it by editing addons/sourcemod/data/cannounce_settings.txt)
-- Fixed Death Toll finale.
-Chrome / Silenced SMG always on the dock and 4 pills always on the fireplace in the picnic pavilion.
 - Fixed water slowdown not being applied in some cases.
 Tweaked value from 32.72% to 28%.